Waste Management (WM)

 Waste Management Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Uneventfully, Waste Management’s ROIC has stayed the same over the last few years.
-Given the company’s underwhelming financial performance in other areas, we’d like to see its returns improve before recommending the stock.
+Rising returns would be ideal, but this is still a noteworthy feat since they're already high.

 11. Balance Sheet Assessment